 Chuck Jones was an American artist and animator, best known for the classic 'Looney Tunes' and 'Merrie Melodies' shorts he directed for Warner Bros.
 Born in Spokane, Washington and raised in Los Angeles, California, Charles Martin Jones graduated from Chouinard Art Insitute and began his career in the animation industry as an assistant in Ub Iwerks' and Walter Lantz's studios.

-Jones started Sib Tower 12 Productions with Les Goldman, and and began producing cartoons for Metro-Goldwyn-Mayer in 1963, including 'Tom and Jerry' shorts and the television adaptation of 'Dr. Seuss' How the Grinch Stole Christmas!'.
+After leaving Warner Brothers in 1962, Jones started Sib Tower 12 Productions with Les Goldman, and began producing cartoons for Metro-Goldwyn-Mayer in 1963, including 'Tom and Jerry' shorts and the television adaptation of 'Dr. Seuss' How the Grinch Stole Christmas!'
+(1965).
 He later started his own studio, Chuck Jones Productions, which created several one-shot specials, and periodically worked on Looney Tunes related works.

-Few people know that Chuck Jones was also the artist of the comic strip 'Crawford' (also known as 'Crawford & Morgan').
-Jones' strip about a group of children was syndicated for the short period six months by the Chicago Tribune-NY News Syndicate in 1977-1978.
-All the 'Crawford' comic strips are collected in the 2011 IDW book 'Chuck Jones: The Dream That Never Was'.
+Few people know that Chuck Jones was also the artist of a comic strip called 'Crawford' (also known as 'Crawford & Morgan'), about a group of children.
+It was syndicated for the short period of six months by the Chicago Tribune-NY News Syndicate in 1977-1978, and the entire run is collected in the 2011 IDW book 'Chuck Jones: The Dream That Never Was'.